OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/faqs/servicenow/field-readyonly.md

 ## Description

-This behavior is applicable when a field is editable in ServiceNow UI but it is shown as 'Read Only' in OpsHub Integration Manager in mapping configuration.
+This behavior is applicable when a field is editable in ServiceNow UI but it is shown as 'Read Only' in <code class="expression">space.vars.SITENAME</code> in mapping configuration.

 ## Cause